facjure/replify/README.md

 ## With Figwheel/Boot

 Replify is aimed at prototyping on the CLI.
-For projects with complex build tasks, use [Figwheel](https://github.com/bhauman/lein-figwheel) or [Boot](https://github.com/adzerk-oss/boot-cljs).
+For projects with 'complex' build tasks, use [Figwheel](https://github.com/bhauman/lein-figwheel) or [Boot](https://github.com/adzerk-oss/boot-cljs).